joelagnel/joelfernandes.org/_posts/2026-03-02-open-source-models-march-2026.md

 *Output speed in tokens per second.
 GLM-5 and Qwen3.5 lead; Kimi K2.5 lags significantly. ([Artificial Analysis](https://artificialanalysis.ai))*

 GLM-5 and Qwen3.5 come in around 74-75 tokens per second.
 MiniMax and Kimi K2.5 drop to around 48-49.
 For interactive use that difference is noticeable.
 Kimi K2.5 would still be fine for batch or overnight jobs -- tasks you kick off before bed and check in the morning -- but for real-time interactive work GLM-5 is considerably snappier.

+**Note on DeepSeek V3.2 (Reasoning):** Not shown in the chart above.
+Native DeepSeek speed is around 32.9 t/s -- the slowest in this comparison on their own infrastructure.
+However, [Fireworks](https://fireworks.ai) delivers it at 105.8 t/s, which flips the picture entirely and makes it the fastest model in the group on that provider.

 ---